 Approximately 60 species of butterflies choose to live with cold winters and short summers at 10,000 feet and higher for one reason: food.
 In fact, approximately 35 of the 60 species are found exclusively in the high alpine area because they need alpine plants as egg laying sites and food sources for larvae.
 Scientists believe food sources for alpine butterflies and other alpine animals might be affected by climate change.
 Climate can affect plant life which, in turn, can affect animal life.
 Although it is not yet clear how alpine butterflies in Yosemite are responding to climate change, they are a well studied insect group in the park.

-Scientists surveyed alpine butterfly populations through transect counts with nets in 2007 and have conducted additional field surveys in 2008 through a Yosemite Fund grant.
+Scientists surveyed alpine butterfly populations through transect counts with nets in 2007 and have conducted additional field surveys in 2008 through a Yosemite Conservancy grant.
 Because scientists have access to distribution rates going back to the 1930s, they can compare current population changes and the interconnectedness of populations inside and outside the park boundary through genetic methods.
 Overall, scientists are surveying a large number of Yosemite sites, over multiple years, to collect information on abundance.

 On a statewide landscape, citizen scientists do the same thing through the North American Butterfly Association’s annual butterfly counts.
 Trends suggest that alpine butterflies are no longer found in some historic sites or very few exist at a site, confirming that they do not disperse across large distances or have the ability to re-colonize a large area in a short period of time.